Mauitron/StygianSift/README.md

 ## 📝 BYOE (Bring Your Own Editor)

 Tired of fighting with vs code?
 Nostalgic for your trusty notepad?
 Fear not!
-Stygian Sift lets you summon your preferred text editor to put quill to parchment!
+StygianSift lets you summon your preferred text editor to put quill to parchment!
 Why wouldn't you want tools to do your work right at your fingertips?
 (Terminal based text editors highly recommended)